Sebasssssss/Music-player-with-ChatGPT/README.md

 - [zod](https://github.com/colinhacks/zod) - A TypeScript-first schema validation library.

 Please refer to the documentation for each library to understand how to use them effectively in your own projects.

-## Usage

-Once the application is running, you can interact with ChatGPT by typing in the chat input box.
-Ask for book recommendations based on genres, authors, or any other relevant queries.
-ChatGPT will process your query and provide you with personalized book recommendations.

 ## Contributing